docker-mailserver/docker-mailserver/docs/content/usage.md

 ### Advanced DNS Setup

-You will very likely want to have three additional TXT records: one for SPF, one for DKIM and one for DMARC.
-Because we want to stay brief, and well-written explanations already exist, we give you [this link][cloudflare-spf-dkim-dmarc] to read up on the topic.
+You will very likely want to configure your DNS with these TXT records: [SPF, DKIM, and DMARC][cloudflare-spf-dkim-dmarc].

 The following illustrates what a (rather strict) set of records could look like: